Glare effect in SwiftUI

 Because rotation has an anchor in the middle of the Rectangle now it’s obscuring the leading part of the View.
 Towards the end of the animation it will obscure the trailing part of the View.
 We need to offset it just a bit more.
 But how much?
 Let’s dive in some math now.

-Because we tilt the Rectangle we increase its View’s bounds.
-Let Rectangle half-height be y, we set it by ourselves so this value is known to us – it’s equal to the height of the main View.
+, we set it by ourselves so this value is known to us – it’s equal to the height of the main View.
 Tilting Rectangle means we can imagine a triangle it forms with the horizontal line.
 The rotation degree is 45º means that the triangle is equilateral right triangle (triangles’ angles sum is 180º, if one angle is 45º and we know the triangle is right, so the other angle is 90º we see that the third angle is 180º - 90º - 45º = 45º).
-In this right triangle the hypotenuse is y – half-height of the Rectangles height.
-We can easily calculate x.
-This value will give us the distance from the center of Rectangle to its bounds horizontal border and this will be exactly the value we need to add to the offset to make Rectangle not obscure the View.
+In this right triangle the hypotenuse is y

-Here’s how we find x using Pythagoras equation:
+Here’s how we find x

 Now let’s update our offset and see the result: